 - Artichoke Barigoule: There were two dishes my mother held in reverence, a true civet de lapin, or rabbit stew thickened with blood and artichokes barigoule.
 For that reason, they have always held a special place in my heart and stomach.
 My interpretation is more of a restaurant version, made more luxuriously by finishing with a small tablespoon of sweet cream butter.

-Baby Artichokes simmered in White Wine, Thyme and Basil
+Baby Artichokes simmered in White Wine, Thyme, and Basil

 - 1 pound baby artichokes about 10 to 12

-- 1 each lemon sliced thin
+- 1 each lemon cut into four slices

 - 1 tablespoon sea salt